 Examination of the processes interfering with normal language acquisition and the disorders which disturb established language skills in children and adults.
-Offered every year.
-3 credits.

 CD 320 Speech Disorders

 Prerequisites: CD 100, CD 110, CD 115, CD 201, CD 202, CD 205,

 Study of the theoretical bases of articulation, voice and fluency disorders.
 Etiology, characteristics, evaluation and rehabilitation of these disorders.